 As things in my bathroom run out, I am finding minimal waste replacements to take the place of a once plastic bottle.
-When my conditioner ran out, I found a few different options for buying package-free conditioner and landed on a brand based in New Zealand that concentrates their shampoo and conditioner into bars.
+When my conditioner ran out, I found a few different options for buying package free conditioner and landed on a brand based in New Zealand that concentrates their shampoo and conditioner into bars.
 While it doesn’t lather as much as liquid conditioner, it gets the job done.
-I also continue to do coconut oil treatments on my hair to keep it hydrated and smooth (it really is a beauty essential).
+I continue to do coconut oil treatments on my hair to keep it hydrated and smooth.

 Lush Cosmetics Is A Slice Of Heaven (And It’s Cruelty Free!)

 Menstrual Cups Are Mainstream

-Now for the thing no one ever wants to talk about: menstrual cycles.
-According to Glamour magazine, the average woman disposes of 11,000 single-use menstrual products in her lifetime.
-The topic of periods should be an open discussion and recognized as a natural occurrence.
-Girls and women should be educated on the most eco-friendly ways to have a recurring cycle.
+Now for the thing no one ever wants to talk about: women’s menstrual cycles.
+According to Glamour Magazine the average woman disposes of 11,000 single use menstrual products in her lifetime.
+The discussion of periods should be an open discussion and recognized as a natural occurrence all women go through.
+Girls and women should be educated on all the most eco friendly ways to have a recurring cycle.
 I bought a Diva Cup in 2015 and I still have it.

-Four years ago, many people were freaked out by the idea of using one because it seemed foreign and unfamiliar.
-Now in 2019, articles pop up left and right about why you should switch to a menstrual cup are everywhere.
-Pretty soon you’ll be behind the times if you aren’t on the bandwagon.
-Since I bought mine four years ago, menstrual cups have evolved.
-Now there are sizes and shapes for every woman, so make sure to find one best suited for you.
-I know you won’t regret the decision to switch – a menstrual cup saves you money and reduces waste.
-What better combination could you ask for?
+4 years ago, many people were freaked out by the idea of using one because it seemed foreign and unfamiliar.
+Now in 2019, articles pop up left and right about why you should switch to a menstrual cup, and pretty soon you’ll be behind the times if you aren’t on the bandwagon.
+In the time I have had mine, menstrual cups have evolved to a point where there are sizes and shapes for every woman, so make sure to find one best suited for you.
+I promise you won’t regret the decision to switch as it saves you money and reduces waste.

 Find previous articles in this series by following the links below: